Halekulani means “house befitting heaven” in Hawaiian.

 You’re personally escorted to your room for the process (no standing in line at a busy front reception desk).
-And you’ll discover a welcome fruit bowl and box of Halekulani’s own chocolates to sweeten your stay.
-WiFi is free too.
+And you’ll discover a welcome fresh fruit bowl and box of Halekulani’s own signature chocolates to sweeten your stay.

-We checked into the Halekulani after cruising on a Hawaii UnCruise between some of the Hawaiian islands.
+The second time we checked into the Halekulani was after cruising on a Hawaii UnCruise between some of the Hawaiian islands.

 One of the best Honolulu hotels

 Other guests think Halekulani is pretty heavenly too.

 The elegant hotel has won a string of awards over the years.